Ladadadada/DanglingDNS/README.md

 -  The record points to an S3 bucket but we can't verify that we own the bucket.
 -  The record points to an unknown domain
 -    This is really just the "known domain" pattern which I already think isn't a good idea.
+-  An HTTPS response includes an SSL certificate that does not contain the record or the parent domain name.
+-    Except if the certificate presented is for a valid domain.
+Lots of parked domains only work on http.